Testing 3 popular AI-powered sky replacement tools

 Adjusting the Mask Refinement controls improves the treatment of the branches.
 Jeff Carlson

 However, none of the controls can coax the sky into the windows at the bottom.
 That’s because the algorithm that detects the sky has decided they’re not part of the mask, and there’s nothing I can do to convince it otherwise.
-The Sky AI tool includes a manual Mask tool (as do most of Luminar’s tools), but in this case I can paint in rough areas using only a brush tool, exposing or only the areas the AI has generated.
+The Sky AI tool includes a manual Mask tool (as do most of Luminar’s tools), but in this case I can paint in rough areas using only a brush tool, exposing or hiding only the areas the AI has generated.

-The Scene Relighting controls do a pretty good job of adapting the exposure and color and even include a “Relight Human” slider to adjust the appearance of the sky’s color when people are detected in the scene.
+The Scene Relighting controls do a pretty good job of adapting the exposure and color and even include a “Relight ” slider to adjust the appearance of the sky’s color when people are detected in the scene.
 I also appreciate the Sky Adjustments controls that help you match the sky to the rest of the image, such as defocusing it or adding haze.
-However, note that the lighting isn’t really the problem here; with the sun setting behind the structure, more of the foreground would naturally be in shadow, illustrating the importance of the editor choosing appropriate imagery.
+However, note that the lighting isn’t really the problem here; with the sun setting behind the structure, more of the foreground would naturally be in shadow, illustrating the importance of the editor appropriate imagery.

 how to replace sky luminar neo